jecksolovyev/com.whitedoc.docs/docs/source/pages/api/methods/envelopeSend.rst

    * - Body
      - "{""data"": ""string""}"

-For create and send envelope customer should know based on what template will be created envelope.
+To create and send an envelope you should know what template will be used for envelope creation.

 sendEnvelopeDto
 ===============